yashsrivastava16/PasswordProtector/README.md

 //For encoding the password
 const rawPassword = "Yash@1234";

-const hashedPass = password.Encode(rawPassword); // this will return a hashed value that you can save inside your DB.
+const hashedPass = password.Encrypt(rawPassword); // this will return a hashed value that you can save inside your DB.

 //For validating the password

-password.Validate(Arg1 , Arg2) // this function will return true/false value.
+password.Check(Arg1 , Arg2) // this function will return true/false value.

 where Arg1 == the password you want to match(raw password)
       Arg2 == the password comes from the database ( something like user.password)